Why study Engineering Management?

 - Marketing Management

-The director of the Master of Science in Engineering Management program is Dr. Hanif Chaudhry, Associate Dean for International Programs and Continuing Education in the College of Engineering and Computing.
+The director of the Master of Science in Engineering Management program is Dr. Hanif Chaudhry, Associate Dean for International Programs in the College of Engineering and Computing.
 Classes are taught by professors in the College of Engineering and Computing, the Darla Moore School of Business, the UofSC School of Law and the College of Information and Communications.

 All applications must be submitted to the Graduate School of the University of South Carolina.
 Admissions are competitive.
 It is generally expected that successful applicants will meet the following admissions criteria: